AlexvZyl/nordic.nvim/README.md

         bold = false,
         -- Avialable styles: 'dark', 'light'.
         theme = 'light',
+        -- Hide the cursorline when the window is not focused. hide_unfocused = false,
     },
     noice = {
         -- Available styles: `classic`, `flat`.